FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-lisbon.md

           location: Garagem Lisboa
           description: >-
-            Come join industry experts and professionals as Secured Finance hosts an immersive discussion as we dive into what ‘crypto winter' means for investors, institutions, developers, miners, and De Fi startups.
+            Come join industry experts and professionals as Secured Finance hosts an immersive discussion as we dive into what 'crypto winter' means for investors, institutions, developers, miners, and De Fi startups.
 We'll debate and opine on the industry's future in such a volatile environment and prep for what's ahead for the future of